slochower/smirnoff-host-guest-manuscript/manuscript.md

 Table: Dihedral parameter differences between SMIRNOFF99Frosst and GAFF v2.1, where one dihedral has fewer or more periodicity terms than the corresponding term in the other force field. {#tbl:S99-vs-GAFF-v2.1-missing}

 In other cases, SMIRNOFF99Frosst and GAFF v2.1 have disagreements on the barrier height after matching the periodicity and phase for a given dihedrals.
-It is notable that GAFF v2.1 does not have drastically higher force constants for any of the dihedrals, yet GAFF v2.1 produces much more rigid structures (Table @tbl:S99-vs-GAFF-v2.1).
+It is notable that GAFF v2.1 does not have drastically higher force constants for any of the dihedrals, yet GAFF v2.1 produces much more rigid structures (Table @tbl:S99-vs-GAFF-v2.1, @fig:flexibility).
 The dihedral differences between neighboring glucose monomers demonstrate that SMIRNOFF99Frosst, not GAFF v2.1 has higher force constants (Table @tbl:S99-vs-GAFF-v2.1-inter).

 |   |  |  |  |  |  | SMIRNOFF99Frosst | GAFF v2.1 |